ffreemt/fetch-es/README.md

 # fetch-es
-search elasticsearch database using AND and suggester via elasticsearch node.js client
+search the elasticsearch database using AND and suggester via elasticsearch node.js client

+The elasticsearch node currently hosts some corpora (united nations copurs, examples sentences from some bilingual dictionaries and the European-Parliament German-English corpus).
+The elasticsearch node is open to the public for read-only access.

 ---
 This package has three modules: `search_es`, `nspell_text` and `suggest_es`